Blendify/blender-manual/blender_docs/manual/modeling/texts/properties.rst

    Text 5.

-To create two columns of text just create a text object and adjust the initial frame's *Width* and *Height* to your requirements, then insert a new frame.
+To create two columns of text, just create a text object and adjust the initial frame's *Width* and *Height* to your requirements, then insert a new frame.
 The new frame will have the same size as the initial frame.
 Set the X position to something greater or less than the width of the initial frame; see Fig. :ref:`fig-texts-edit-text5`.